shasin999-gcek/copopso/README.md

    php artisan serve
 ```

 Login as "abc@xyz.com" with password "12345".
-Two courses have already been associated with this user.
+Two courses have already been associated with this user .

 ## Areas to Work on